 Hester then ventured to her SEC roots and had a similar effect on the University of Arkansas program.
 In five seasons at Arkansas, Hester led the Lady Razorbacks to their best team and individual finishes in school history.
 Arkansas posted its first top-10 effort at the 2006 NCAA Championships, and Stacy Lewis captured individual medalist honors at the 2007 NCAA Championships.

-A native of Macon, Ga., Hester and her husband Trey have a six-year-old daughter, Elizabeth “Bebe”.
+A native of Macon, Ga., Hester and her husband Trey have a seven-year-old daughter, Elizabeth “Bebe”.

 WHAT THEY’RE SAYING ABOUT FURMAN’S KELLEY HESTER...